 Michelle Brown Douglas

-Michelle Brown Douglas serves as a Director in Human Resources with oversight and responsibility for Equal Opportunity and Compliance (EOC); Diversity and Inclusion; Training and Organizational Development; the Ombuds Program; and Facilities HR.
+Michelle Brown Douglas serves as the Director of the FSU Equity, Diversity, and Inclusion (EDI) office and the Chief Diversity Officer for the university.
+Her office has oversight and responsibility for Equal Opportunity and Compliance (EOC), Diversity and Inclusion, Training and Organizational Development, and the employee Ombuds Program.

 Annie Grier (she/her/Ms) is a macro social worker advancing inclusion, diversity, equity, anti-racism, accessibility and sustainability (IDEAAS) in practice, research and education.
 She is the Senior Coordinator for Diversity & Inclusion at Florida State University and an adjunct professor at Fordham University in the Master of Social Work program, where she instructs on working with organizations & communities and integrating practice with research & evaluation.
 Ms. Grier is the owner of IDEAAS, LLC.